“Fall in love with the process and the results will come.”

 Handles are either synthetic materials such a G10, Micarta or stabilized wood.
 I also enjoy wrapping handles using hemp and various cordage.
 Regarding wood I will use only stabilized wood 99.9% of the time.
 Handles are secured using Acraglass epoxy and high quality fasteners and rods.
 Each component is a premium part.

 Sheaths will be leather or kydex.
 My favorite leather style sheath is the dangler style sheath that traditional puukko knives from Finland and Scandinavia have.
-The absolute best tactical, concealable, EDC sheath I have seen for a fixed blade are the ones made by Tracker Dan & Blade Rigs.
-I am experimenting in this style myself with Dan’s permission and using his custom clips as well.
-Veil Solutions also makes a very nice knife sheath and is a fellow blade enthusiast.
-Highly recommended.
+The absolute best concealable EDC sheath I have seen for a fixed blade are the style made by Tracker Dan, Winkler Knives on behalf of Dynamis Alliance, Salient Arms, Headhunter Blades, Atienza Custom Knives & Blade Rigs.
+I also highly recommend the work of Chris at Veil Solutions.
+He makes a very nice knife sheath and is a fellow blade enthusiast which I highly recommend.

 As technology changes so will my methods.
 The process is never a closed book.